 When all is in harmony, chi flows like a river.
 But when an environment doesn’t follow the key principles of feng shui, energy stalls.
 The result?
 Everything from headaches and fatigue to job troubles …and infertility.
 To bring your home into balance, start with the front door, which is considered “the mouth of chi,” where energy enters your home.
 You should be able to look out your front door and see an open space, such as a lawn.

 If anything blocks the entryway—a hill, a tree, a telephone pole in line with your front door—the energy that encourages conception can be blocked, too.
 By hanging a wind chime on either side of the door you can help draw away the energy emitted by an obstruction (and it’s a lot easier than moving).
-Placing a mirror anywhere near the front door can push away energy and opportunities, too, but it’s especially crucial to avoid hanging a mirror so that it reflects the front door; instead you want to promote energy to enter and flow through your home.
+Placing a mirror anywhere near the front door can push away energy and opportunities, too, but it’s especially crucial to avoid hanging a mirror so that reflects the front door when you enter the house.
+This will prevent conception.

 Energize your bedroom